-Learn about Bath Rugby from the point of view of the men that made it great - part of our 150th Anniversary celebration.
+Learn about Bath Rugby from the point of view of the men that made it great.

 When looking for a legendary Bath Rugby lock to speak to, now Bath Rugby Academy Director Danny Grewcock seemed an obvious choice.

 The British and Irish Lion, and England international enjoyed a fantastic career at the Rec, weighing in with 229 appearances over ten years, and was one of the most highly regarded players in the game.

 Now the Chairman of European Professional Club Rugby (EPCR), Simon Halliday shone for both Club and Country.
 For England, he won two Grand Slams and was a member of the squad that reached the World Cup final in 1991.